solo-io/wasm/README.md

 ![logo](images/solo-wasm.png "logo")

-[Web Assembly][wasm] (WASM) is the future of cloud-native infrastructure extensibility.
+[WebAssembly][wasm] (WASM) is the future of cloud-native infrastructure extensibility.

 WASM is a safe, secure, and dynamic way of extending infrastructure with the language of your choice.
 [WASM tool chains][wasm-toolchain] compile your code from any of the [supported languages][supported-lang] into a type-safe, binary format that can be loaded dynamically in a WASM sandbox/VM.

-In this repo, you will find [tooling](./tools), [SDKs](./sdks), an [OCI-compatible](./spec) specification, and examples for working with WASM and specifically WASM on [Envoy Proxy][envoy] based frameworks (like [Gloo API Gateway][gloo] or [Istio Service Mesh][istio] -- but not limited to those)
+In this repo, you will find [tooling](./tools), [SDKs](./sdks), an [OCI-compatible](./spec) specification, and examples for working with WASM and specifically WASM on [Envoy Proxy][envoy] based frameworks (like [Gloo API Gateway][gloo] or [Istio Service Mesh][istio] -- but not limited to those).

-One of those projects for working with WASM and Envoy proxy is [Web Assembly Hub][web-assembly-hub].
+One of the projects for working with WASM and Envoy proxy is [WebAssembly Hub][web-assembly-hub].

 [WebAssembly Hub][web-assembly-hub] is a meeting place for the community to share and consume WebAssembly Envoy extensions.
-Easily search and find extensions that meet the functionality you want to add and give them a try.
+You can easily search and find extensions that meet the functionality you want to add and give them a try.

 Please see the [announcement blog][announcement] that goes into more detail on the motivation for WebAssembly Hub and how we see it driving the future direction of Envoy-based networking projects/products including API Gateways and Service Mesh.